Painted turtle

-The painted turtle (Chrysemys picta) is the most widespread native turtle of North America.
+The painted turtle (Chrysemys picta) is North America's most widespread native turtle, with a rich evolutionary history that stretches back 15 million years.
+As resilient survivors belonging to the pond turtle family Emydidae, these turtles adapted creatively to the planet's changing climate.
+During the last Ice Age, they split into distinct groups and evolved into three regionally unique subspecies: the Eastern painted turtle (found along the Atlantic coast), the Midland painted turtle (living around the Great Lakes), and the Western painted turtle (the largest group, spanning the west coast and Canada).
+Scientists still debate whether a fourth group, the Southern painted turtle, is its own separate species or another subspecies.
+Because they are highly adaptable and widely distributed across fresh waters from Canada to Mexico, their conservation status is listed as Least Concern, meaning they are currently thriving in the wild.

 It lives in relatively slow-moving fresh waters, from southern Canada to northern Mexico, and from the Atlantic to the Pacific.
 They have been shown to prefer large wetlands with long periods of inundation and emergent vegetation.
-This species is one of the few that is specially adapted to tolerate freezing temperatures for extended periods of time due to an antifreeze-like substance in their blood that keeps their cells from freezing.
-This turtle is a member of the genus Chrysemys, which is part of the pond turtle family Emydidae.
-Fossils show that the painted turtle existed 15 million years ago.
-Three regionally based subspecies (the eastern, midland, and western) evolved during the last ice age.
-The southern painted turtle (C. dorsalis) is alternately considered the only other species in Chrysemys, or another subspecies of C. picta.

 The adult painted turtle is 13–25 cm long; the male is smaller than the female.
 The turtle's top shell is dark and smooth, without a ridge.
 Its skin is olive to black with red, orange, or yellow stripes on its extremities.
 The subspecies can be distinguished by their shells: the eastern has straight-aligned top shell segments; the midland has a large gray mark on the bottom shell; the western has a red pattern on the bottom shell.